 In other districts, though, training on the curriculum, particularly when offered right before the start of the summer program, was often crowded out by discussions of logistics.
-Teachers came to the training wanting to know how many students they would have in their classrooms, what grade levels they would teach, which rooms they were assigned to, etc. In situations such as these, curriculum training was reduced to trainers simply handing out the curriculum materials and asking teachers whether they had any questions.
+Teachers came to the training wanting to know how many students they would have in their classrooms, what grade levels they would teach, which rooms they were assigned to, etc. In situations such as these, curriculum training was reduced to trainers simply Curriculum training should focus on practice-how to implement the curriculum and not simply on providing information about the curriculum. handing out the curriculum materials and asking teachers whether they had any questions.
 In cases in which district leads ordered curriculum materials late, materials were delivered after professional development occurred.